rory42edwards/nvim/README.md

 # neovim config
-A way to keep track of my neovim config, copied originally from my vim config.
+A way to keep track of my neovim config, originally based on my vim config, now heavily expanded.